 Getting it repaired

-Youi was quick in organizing an appointment with mechanic on the same day.
+Youi was quick in organizing an appointment with a mechanic on the same day.
 Even though he has diagnosed to replace the whole bumper and the bar that’s running behind, I am always sceptic about the quality of work or product we can get from these panel beaters, it can never be as good as the one we get for a brand new car.

-- Never trust the person who you are involved with the accident, he may be saint, but you will not know it until you get your car repaired.
+- Never trust the person who you are involved with the accident, he may be a saint, but you will not know it until you get your car repaired.

 - Always collect the evidence diligently, photos, witnesses and record video conversations.